InverseLight/ValoMC/README.md

 -------

 For example, the TDM gcc compiler can be obtained from this [site](http://tdm-gcc.tdragon.net/download).

 After installation you can use

 	setenv('MW_MINGW64_LOC','C:\TDM-GCC-64');
 	mex -setup

 to inform MATLAB of the location.
-For Visual Studio, OpenMP support can be enabled as follows
+Visual Studio can be obtained [here] https://visualstudio.microsoft.com/ For Visual Studio, OpenMP (parallelisation) support can be enabled as follows

 	mex  -DUSE_OMP cpp/2d/MC2Dmex.cpp COMPFLAGS='\$COMPFLAGS /fopenmp'